Partner with CodeWalnut to drive your digital growth!

 Unit tests give you the confidence that your changes didn’t break existing behavior and act as a safety net for future refactors.

 Step 6.
-Post-Refactor Testing & Automation
+E2E Testing & Automation

 E2E automation is your true protection against regression.